SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 At this stage, testing focused on answering a simple but critical question:

-How can we tell that the system fulfills the user's requirements?
+How can it be determined whether the system fulfills the user requirements?

 Rather then writing code-level tests, the team defined high-level acceptance criteria for each use case.
 These criteria described: